arieshi255/power-profiles-cfg/README.md

 ### Example configuration
 ```
 {
-  "balanced": (
+  "power-saver": (
     driver: "placeholder",
     turbo: true,
+    governor: "conservative",
   ),
-  "power-saver": (
+  "balanced": (
     driver: "placeholder",
     turbo: true,
+    governor: "performance",
   ),
 }
 ```

 ### Available settings
-Currently, you're only able to set whether profiles should enable turbo boost or not.
-I plan to add more in the future (CPU frequency, governor, threshold, etc).
+Currently, you're only able to set turbo boost and change the governor per profile.
+I plan to add more in the future (CPU frequency, threshold, etc).

 I may extend this in the future to also allow differing profiles for AC/battery power (i.e `balanced` for AC and battery could be different).